litements/site/docs/queue.md

 # 80.2 µs ± 4.02 µs per loop (mean ± std. dev. of 7 runs, 10000 loops each)
 ```

+## Disclaimer

+I'm still designing the internal structure of litequeue, the messages metadata and how they are created / locked / deleted, so changes can be expected.
+However, the main functionality and the exposed API of `put()` / `pop()` / `done()` / `get()` should stay the same.
+The changes will be mostly internal or adding new methods to the queue.
+Feedback is welcome!

 ## Alternatives